-As on 31st March, 2020, current liabilities exceed current assets by Euro 7.06 Crores (₹ 586.72 Crores).
+As on 31st March, 2021, current liabilities exceed current assets by Euro 7.20 Crores (₹ 620.07 Crores).
 The Company is taking various steps to meet its commitments, both, short term and long term in nature.
 However the ability of the Company to meet its commitment depends upon the disposal of the Investment made in Sofinter S.p.A..
 This situation along with the financial stress the parent Company is presently facing indicates significant uncertainty, which may have an effect on the going concern assumption and the carrying values of the assets and liabilities in these financial statements.
 The conditions as detailed in aforesaid note indicate existence of material uncertainties relating to the timing and realisation of the cash flows that may cast significant doubt about the going concern assumptions.
+Our opinion is not qualified on this account.